 Prices move up and down the opening level during this session but closes at or near the opening point.
 Neither the buyers nor the seller control the market.

 The long-legged Doji has a long upper and lower shadows almost of equal length.

-After a long time of noise of the buyers and sellers in the market , it all made no difference.
-Prices moved up and downs during the session but closed at almost the same level of opening.
-The long legged doji shows a great level of indecision.
+After a long time of noise from both buyers and sellers in the market , it all makes no difference.
+Prices move up and downs during the session but close at almost the same level of opening.

-The dragonfly doji
+The dragonfly doji candlestick pattern

 A dragonfly forms when the open, high and the close are at the same point and the low forms a very long shadow.

 During the session, sellers get in possession of the market and drive prices lower but as the session ends buyers re-appear and drive prices back to the opening level.
-It is in a T- shape.

-A blue dragonfly following a long red candlestick, at the support level after a long down trend, it shows that sellers are likely to loose in favour of buyers in the market.
+A blue dragonfly following a long red candlestick, at the support level after a strong down trend, shows that sellers are likely to loose in favour of buyers in the market.

 In order for the sellers to maintain the trend, more red candlesticks are needed after the formation of the doji candlestick pattern to increase their strength.
 Otherwise a bullish reversal may occur.

 After a long uptrend, or at the resistance level, the appearance of a red dragonfly shakes buyers.
 It shows that the buyers are getting more weak and there is still existence of the sellers in the market.

 The open, the low and the close of the session is at the same level and the high creates a long upper shadow.

-They were shocked by the appearance of the sellers who came in towards the end of the session and pushed the prices back and closed as low as the opening and the low.
+They were shocked by the appearance of the sellers who came in towards the end of the session, pushed the prices back and closed as low as the opening and the low.

 This may cause a bullish reversal.
 If the sellers are unable to defend themselves then the buyers are likely to take over the market.

 The selling pressure is greater at the moment and if there is no more appearance of more blue candlesticks, sellers will just take over and push prices low.

 This is small in size just like a plus size.
 It forms when the buying and selling pressure is equal.

-Four price doji
+Four price doji candlestick pattern

-It usually occurs when stocks or currencies that are not liquid and have low volumes or the data source reports only the closing price.
+It usually occurs when stocks or currencies are not liquid and have low volumes.
+Or, the data source reports only the closing price.
 It works better with the help of other candlesticks.

-As we said its rare in the forex market.
+Like we said its rare in the forex market.
 This is simply because there is large volume and liquidity in the FX market.

-We have mentioned this several times, when a Doji candlestick pattern appears on the market chart, it shows a sign of indecision between the buyers and the sellers.
+We have mentioned this several times.
+When a Doji candlestick pattern appears on the market chart, it shows a sign of indecision between the buyers and the sellers.

 From the chart you can now see that when a doji appears especially on the levels of a support and resistance it gives a strong signal for reversal.

-Doji 1 has the same color as the trend and so does not have a significant influence on the price action therefore the trend is likely to continue.
+Doji 1 has the same color as the trend and so does not have a significant influence on the price action.
+Therefore the trend is likely to continue.